 - An active Azure account.
 If you don't have one, you can sign up for a free account.
 Alternatively, you can use the Azure Cosmos DB Emulator for this tutorial.
 As emulator https certificate is self signed, you need to import its certificate to java trusted cert store as explained here.

 - JDK 1.8+

 - From a command prompt or shell, run the following command to compile and resolve dependencies.

-cd azure-cosmos-db-sql-api-async-java-getting-started cd azure-cosmosdb-get-started mvn package
+cd azure-cosmos-db-sql-api-async-java-getting-started cd azure-cosmosdb-get-started mvn clean package

 - From a command prompt or shell, run the following command to run the application.

 The code included in this sample is intended to get you quickly started with a Java application that connects to Azure Cosmos DB with the SQL API.